ricksteruk/aya_devnet_guide/guide_join_devnet.md

 ## 2. Set up Operating System

 Login to your server and access the terminal, for example using SSH connection.
-'do not use the root user - you will need to create a new user account and add it to sudo group'
+`do not use the root user - you will need to create a new user account and add it to sudo group`

 Install dependencies: